eduardofilo/RG350_ra_installer/README.md

 ![Frontend](images/frontend.png)

-To achieve a more complete integration of RetroArch, respecting the normal experience of the usual frontends in RG350 / RG280 (GMenu2X, SimpleMenu, PyMenu, etc.), wrapper-type OPKs can be created that allow selecting the ROMs and launching the corresponding RetroArch core, since the `retroarch` binary/executable inside the OPK supports the same arguments as RetroArch on other platforms.
+To achieve a more complete integration of RetroArch, respecting the normal experience of the usual frontends in RG350 / RG280 (GMenu2X, SimpleMenu, PyMenu, EmulationStation, etc.), wrapper-type OPKs can be created that allow selecting the ROMs and launching the corresponding RetroArch core, since the `retroarch` binary/executable inside the OPK supports the same arguments as RetroArch on other platforms.

 ## OPK wrappers